cornflourblue/blazor-webassembly-communication-between-components/docs/README.md

 # blazor-webassembly-communication-between-components

-Standalone demo of code hosted on GitHub Pages
+Standalone demo of code hosted on GitHub Pages at https://cornflourblue.github.io/blazor-webassembly-communication-between-components/